 - Partnering with federal, state and local agencies, as well as a private landowner, on a forest restoration project designed to reduce the risk of catastrophic fires in the forest surrounding Clear Creek, which helps protect water supplies for people and enhance wildlife habitat near Carson City.

-The upper Clear Creek watershed area supports more than:
+The upper Clear Creek watershed area supports:

 A conservation easement is a voluntary, legally binding agreement that limits certain types of uses or prevents development from taking place on a piece of property now and in the future, while protecting the property’s ecological values.

 “We are honored to have The Nature Conservancy as our conservation partner,” said Jim Taylor, Managing Partner of Clear Creek Tahoe.
 “We hope that this project and the work we have done to include protected open space can become a model for how to balance development and caring for the environment in other projects in the future.”

-“We owe this great success and the protection of a crucial piece of the Clear Creek and Carson River watersheds to the work of many dedicated partners, as well as the citizens of Carson City and Douglas County who worked to see a portion of this landscape conserved,” said Kathryn Landreth, former State Director of The Nature Conservancy in Nevada.
+“We owe this great success and the protection of a crucial piece of the Clear Creek and Carson River watersheds to the work of many dedicated partners, as well as the citizens of Carson City and Douglas County who worked to see a portion of this landscape conserved,” said Kathryn Landreth, the Conservancy's former Nevada director.